-Cumbria Music Education Hub is a partnership of organisations, led by Cumbria Music Service (CMS), who work together to inspire children and young people to develop a love of music through participation in musical experiences within and outside school
+Cumbria Music Education Hub is a partnership of organisations, led by Music Services (CMS), who work together to inspire children and young people to develop a love of music through participation in musical experiences within and outside school

 How can we help?